brozena/finhealth-pilot/README.md

 ### Environmental variables

 Environmental variables required by this project are listed in `finhealth/.env.example`.
-Copy that file to `finhealth/.env` and enter a Django secret of your choosing and our Plaid API keys.
-These can be found in the Plaid dashboard if you have access to it.
+Copy that file to `finhealth/.env` and enter a Django secret of your choosing and your Plaid API keys.
+These can be found in the [Plaid dashboard](https://dashboard.plaid.com).

 `.env` is listed in `.gitignore`; **do not** hardcode API keys or other authentication info.
 Note that the `sqlite` branch does not require postgres authentication details to run.